 Website data that can't tell you where you're losing.
 Most manufacturers have traffic reports.
 Few have a clear picture of where prospects drop off, which products generate real interest, or what's worth improving.
 Without that, the website gets updated on instinct rather than evidence.

-The Four Website Tools That Drove Yanmar Forward
+The Four Website Tools That Drove Yanmar’s divisions Forward

 A Self-Service Partner Portal So Dealer Data Stays Accurate

-For Yanmar Marine Europe, the dealer network was a constant maintenance problem.
+For Yanmar Europe, the dealer network was a constant source of maintenance problems.
 Updates came in over email, information went stale, and someone was always working from a contact that no longer applied.

-Time spent managing dealer data dropped by over 30%.
+This solution has eliminated email-based updates and cut content management time by over 30%, resulting in efficient, end-to-end workflows across all Yanmar Europe online platforms.
 A prospect looking for their nearest dealer or sales rep now gets accurate information rather than a dead end.

-Both divisions also got a geographically mapped locator covering dealers, sales reps, and stores, so visitors find the right local contact without having to call headquarters first.
+Both divisions also received a geographically mapped locator for dealers, sales reps, and stores, so visitors can find the right local contact without calling headquarters first.

 Filterable Product Search So Buyers Find the Right Spec Without Calling Anyone